a-fotherby/Omphalos/README.md

 Each namelist can be indexed into and edited.
 The keywords for accessing each name list is given below but the convention is to use the namelist name with the ampersand stripped in `snake_case`.

-- `&Aqueous` which details the reaction stoichiometry in the aqueous database is referenced in the config file as `aqueous'
+- `&Aqueous` which details the reaction stoichiometry in the aqueous database is referenced in the config file as `aqueous`
 - `&AqueousKinetics` which gives the reaction kinetics is accessed using `aqueous_kinetics`.
 - Entries in the catabolic pathways file are accessed using `catabolic_pathways`.
 </a>